whlapinel/course-manager/issues.md

 ## Pending

+- 1/21/25 (minor) I don't see any reason why CourseRepo.GetCourses() should also fetch the children.
+Moreover it doesn't appear that any of the current callers even use this data.
+Should only fetch course information.

-- 1/18/24 (major) Error when user attempts to view slides that haven't been generated yet.
+- 1/18/25 (major) Error when user attempts to view slides that haven't been generated yet.
 Need to generate slides when file doesn't exist.

 ## Complete